Apprenticeships for Employers

 Damar Apprenticeships

 There are hundreds of different apprenticeships available, across all sectors and industries.
-At Damar Training, we specialise in the business and professional sector, offering apprenticeships in administration, customer service, law, management, travel, data protection and accounting.
+At Damar Training, we offer apprenticeships in administration, customer service, law, management, travel, data protection and accounting.
 This specialism allows us to really understand the requirements of each apprenticeship standard, and the industries and employers that we work with.

 Accounting Apprenticeships